gamesbook/pyprototypr/docs/additional_concepts.rst

 The brackets that are used are so-called **square brackets** - ``[`` and ``]``.
 Items in the list are separated by commas.

--  If they are numbers then that’s all you need: for example, *[1, 3, 5, 7]* - this list is a series of odd numbers.
+-  If they are numbers, then that’s all you need: for example, *[1, 3, 5, 7]* - this list is a series of odd numbers.
--  If they are words, or strings of text then each item must be wrapped in quotes: for example, *[‘apples’, ‘oranges’, ‘bananas’, ‘plums’]* or *[“apples”, “oranges”, “bananas”, “plums”]* (remember that quotes can be single or double)
+-  If they are words, or strings of text then each item must be wrapped in quotes: for example, *['apples', 'oranges', 'bananas', 'plums']* or *["apples", "oranges", "bananas", "plums"]* (remember that quotes can be single or double but not a mix of both!)

 ..

-   Note that there is **no** usage of the word “and” in these lists!
+   Note that there is **no** use of the word “and” in these lists!

 A list is normally given an assignment to store it in memory for use by the script; for example::